Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Gravitational waves as coherent states of gravitons

 \section{Gravitational waves as coherent states of gravitons}

 Current knowledge tells us that the fundamental theories of Particle Physics are described by the interactions of the Standard Model~\cite{Donoghue:1992dd}.
-Here the fundamental degrees of freedom are the spin one-half quarks and leptons, the spin one gauge bosons, and the spin zero Higgs fields.
-We define this theory by means of a path integral over these dynamical degrees of freedom, described by the local Standard Model Lagrangian.
-In writing this path integral, we should indicate the restriction to those energies which we have experimentally explored so far.
-Hence our theory is actually an {\it effective field theory} valid at energies below a hypothetical energy scale.
+The modern view is that our theory is actually an {\it effective field theory} valid at energies below a hypothetical energy scale.
 In this sense general relativity should also be fundamentally envisaged as a quantum theory~\cite{Donoghue:2022eay}.
 As such, the correct treatment is given through the apparatus of effective field theory.
-In the region of validity of the effective field theory, it can be studied in perturbation theory and the quantum corrections are small.

 One central question in this regard would be on the existence of the graviton.
-After all, if physics is to be considered an experimental science, it should be possible to discuss quantum gravity phenomenology, and as such one would be interested in assessing observable quantum gravitational effects.
-In this context, one may argue whether it would be consistent to have all other interactions described by quantum fields, but keep gravity as a classical field theory.
+One may argue whether it would be consistent to have all other interactions described by quantum fields, but keep gravity as a classical field theory.
 As pointed out recently by Donoghue~\cite{Donoghue:2022eay}, our present understanding of quantum theory does not allow this to be possible.
 Indeed, the general principles of relativity, unitarity and causality turn the gravitational potential into a quantum propagator~\cite{Donoghue:2022eay,Carney:2021vvt}, and, as claimed by Weinberg, if the theory satisfies some basic assumptions (such as Lorentz invariance, cluster decomposition, etc.), then it must be described by a quantum field theory~\cite{Weinberg:2016kyd,Weinberg:2021exr}.